 Task 2: Create the specific room design with skylights in the correct position.

 Task 4: Create 3D models of the kitchen, the toilets, and many other artefacts dotted around the environment.

 Task 5: Add the interactive controllable character.
 Add functionality to allow users to change the colours of the walls within the scene.

 2D CAD to 3D Environments

-The client is a quantity surveyor and thusly, his work is mostly 2D CAD designs, and on sight building management.
-We took those 2D designs and generated a fully interactable 3D scene capable of Renders, Flythroughs, and character movements.
+The client is a quantity surveyor.
+His work is mostly 2D CAD designs and on sight building management.
+We took those 2D designs and generated a fully interactable 3D scene capable of renders, fly-throughs and character movements.

-The positioning of the lights was a specific focus of the clients.
-The designs of the stripe lights and point lights needed to be 3D modelled and created for this project.
+The positioning of the lights was a specific focus of the client’s.
+The designs of the strip lights and point lights needed to be 3D modelled and created for this project.
 We utilised the latest in Unreal Engine 4 lighting calculations to generate realistic visuals.